MatthewPierce-ITC/ExhibitMarkerDocs/pages/branding/branding.markdown

 ### Branding Exhibits

-An exhibit Brand is a custom header or footer that is added to each page of the document.
-It is referred to as a Brand because once it is added to the document it cannot be changed or removed.
+An exhibit Brand is a custom header or footer that you add to each page of the document.
+We call this a Brand because once it is added to the document it cannot be changed or removed.

 ExhibitMarker&trade; enables the user to apply Brands to individual documents, a selection of documents, or the entire document population.
-This process is very fast compared to most available tools.
-With this in mind, it is importatant to remember that you cannot undo a brand.
-It is highly suggested that you use a different [Destination Folder](../working_with_files/working_with_files_destination_folder.markdown) for branded documents, so that you can easily [Revert to Original](../working_with_files/working_with_files_unmarking.markdown) if a typo is identified or a change needs to be made.
+This process is extremely fast compared to most available tools.
+With this in mind, it is important to remember that you cannot undo a brand.
+It is highly suggested that you use a different [Destination Folder](../working_with_files/working_with_files_destination_folder.markdown) for branded documents, so that you can easily [Revert to Original](../working_with_files/working_with_files_unmarking.markdown) if you identify a typo or a change that needs to be made.